 We have two large double occupancy first-floor bedrooms off the living room, (queen bed or a king bed) each with its own bath with tub and a vestibule providing exclusive double door privacy.
 The queen room has a romantic (decorative only) fireplace hearth.

 The second floor neighborhood has two bedrooms (queen bed or twin beds that can be joined as a king).
 They both have private bathrooms with stall showers and views of the meadow, perennial gardens, and farm buildings.
 These rooms are perfect for a family traveling together.
+Individual guest rooms do not have keys.

 All the rooms are stocked with shampoo, locally made soap, and low profile Turkish towels and robes to rejuvenate you after your day’s adventure.
 Need a yoga mat, just ask.